Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 For Actindo, the authorization transaction serves as a reference to a payment made by a customer.

 You can use this procedure to display all incoming authorization transactions of a payment service provider.
-You can check for communication errors between Actindo and the payment service provider that has been caused in a termination of a workflow.
+You can check for communication errors between Actindo and the payment service provider that has been caused in a termination of a workflow, for example.
 In addition, if applicable, you can change the status of a transaction to start continuing further processing.

  > [Info] An authorization transaction does not contain any sensible data protected by a data protection act such as GDPR.
 Those data remain on the payment server provider side only.
 In addition, an Actindo user will not be able to redirect a payment to his or her own bank account.
 The authorization transaction is a reference to the communication between the Actindo system and the payment service provider's system only.